 All workers are classified as either NEWs or non-NEWs.
 All NEWs are deemed to have a reasonable probability of receiving a dose of radiation that is greater than the prescribed limit for a member of the public (1 mSv/year) in the course of the person's work with nuclear substances or at our nuclear facility.
 All Fuel Manufacturing NEWs are assigned personal passive dosimeters known as TLDs (thermoluminescent dosimeter).
 These passive dosimeters measure the whole body and skin doses received in each monitoring period.
 TLD rings are worn on certain employee's hands for a one-week period each quarter.
 The test results and the weekly hours of contact are used to estimate the extremity dose for that quarter.
 TLDs are exchanged quarterly and analyzed by a CNSC licensed external dosimetry service provider.
 The dosimetry service provider reports the measured doses to BWXT NEC and to the Health Canada National Dose Registry.
 On receipt, knowledgeable staff reviews the monitoring results, and compares them to associated Internal Control Levels, Action Levels and regulatory limits.
-As a result of vendor challenges the fourth quarter of 2021 whole body TLDs were worn into the 1st quarter of 2022.
-The reported TEDE and skin doses are estimated based on the TLD wear dates and reporting dates and this carry forward from 2021 is reflected in the 2022 values.
-No actions levels were exceeded.
+During the fourth quarter an extremity study took place where employees assigned extremity rings wore them fulltime for the duration of the fourth quarter.
+This study is still ongoing and will not be completed until the next calendar year.